 1. Cold, dark, underpopulated - good place to film in stark contrast, since the light is constant and diffused - gives everything a doomed, foreboding quality.

 2. Polar Bears adrift on ice cap islands = suicidal ideation on a global scale

 3. Sarah Palin, the Younger, Hotter Mrs. Iselin

-4. All the girls (and guys) in Scandinavia are hot, blonde, single, and wowed by an American accent. (according to our popular culture)
+4. All the girls (and guys) in Scandinavia are hot, blonde, single, and wowed by an American accent. (according to America)

 5. Beautiful children with stunningly above average intelligence and quiet speaking voices.

 6. Long nights of depression but for once you have a legit reason

 7. Turtlenecks, wood-burning stoves, promiscuity